 We are particularly keen to ensure that our trustee board reflects the diverse nature of the communities we support.
 We encourage applications from everyone regardless of age, disability, gender, ethnicity, religion or sexual orientation.

 To apply :

-Please download the trusteeship application form available from our website and complete and return the form no later than Noon on Thursday 9th April 2020 with a copy of your CV (maximum 2 sides of A4).
+Please download the trusteeship application form available from our website and complete and return the form no later than Midnight on Sunday 28th February 2021 with a copy of your CV (maximum 2 sides of A4).

 Get similar jobs like these by email

 By submitting your details you agree to our T&C's